 The interior is well-crafted and the usage of the space is deliberate: There’s room for climbing crash pads in a space behind the bookshelf.
 The space under the bed houses Reed’s construction equipment.
 There’s a sink and a seven-gallon drinking-water tank.
 Solar energy powers the lighting and phone charger.
 The van is obviously built for long, lonesome stretches on the road.

-But I can’t get the van-dwelling lifestyle out of my head.
-I think it’s because Reed’s setup reminds me that there are solid alternatives to the nine-to-five, forty-year career.
+I leave to go to dinner, but I can’t get the van-dwelling lifestyle out of my head.
+I think it’s because Reed’s setup reminds me that there are romantic alternatives to my nine-to-five:

 “ I have never profited more than $30,000 in a year, I have owned a failed small business, have been a carpenter, a weed sprayer, pulled gigs off Craigslist, and have always worked hard for my money.
 Through all of this I have found a way to fund transcontinental, multi-national trips centered around climbing in the Patagonian mountains of Argentina and Chile as well as to Nepal and Thailand…